Indoor Masses, Private Prayer, and Confession

 - We will still be livestreaming all of our Masses.
 We have livestreamed our Masses for over three years, and we will certainly continue!
 If you don’t feel comfortable coming in person yet for Mass, don’t fret - Archbishop Lori has extended the dispensation from the obligation to attend Mass, and we’d love to have you join us online for Mass.
 Learn more here.

 Will the Parish Center be open?

-- The Parish Center will be closed for the summer, but our Pastoral Staff is still working remotely.
+- The Parish Center is open, but many Pastoral Staff are still working remotely.
 If you would have normally come into the Parish Center to ask a question, please email [email protected] or call 410-464-4000 and leave a voicemail.
 We will respond to your call or email promptly.

 I’d also encourage you to watch this video from the Archdiocese about what to expect: